WaleAwo/cypress-basics/README.md

 # Cypress with Typescript

-Basic Cypress commands and Typescript.
+Basic Cypress commands with Typescript.